-To assess and ensure that an organization is delivering on the promises made in its strategic plan, the organization's leaders must determine performance measures for which they are fully accountable.
-As measurement can be challenging, the organization must focus on the assessment of progress toward achieving improved output.
+To assess and ensure that an organization is delivering on the promises made in its strategic plan, the organization's leaders performance measures for which determine accountable.
+As they are fully measurement can be challenging, the organization must focus on the assessment of progress toward achieving improved output.
 Organizations must further be prepared to revisit and revise their goals, objectives, and performance measures to keep up with accomplishments and environmental changes.
-Performance measures can be set by the board annually and are usually based on timelines of the goals and objectives laid out in this plan.
-The goals and objectives in this plan are meant to be completed int eh time of this plan, it is important to plan to complete part of those goals and objectives each year to ensure that the plan can be accomplished in the time set.